mnemnion/orb/doc/md/skein/skein.md

    return skein
 end
 ```

-### Skein:transact\(stmts\)
+### Skein:transact(stmts)

-This calls `:commit` inside a transaction, for use in file\-watcher mode and
+This calls ``:commit`` inside a transaction, for use in file-watcher mode and
-any other context where the commit itself is a full transaction\.
+any other context where the commit itself is a full transaction.

-Necessary because the module and code are written out separately\.
+Necessary because the module and code are written out separately.

-`now` is an optional field, which is provided by the database if left out\.
+``now`` is an optional field, which is provided by the database if left out.

 ```lua
 function Skein.transact(skein, stmts, ids, git_info, now)